Skip to main contentIBM Quantum Documentation Preview

 Click here to read how to install this package manually.

-If you wish to contribute to this package or want to install it manually, first clone the repository:
+To contribute to this package or to install it manually, first clone the repository:

 git clone git@github.com:Qiskit/qiskit-addon-cutting.git

-and install the package via pip.
-If you plan on running the tutorials found in the package repository, install the notebook dependencies as well.
-If you plan on developing in the repository, you may also want to install the dev dependencies.
+and install the package with pip.
+To run the tutorials found in the package repository, install the notebook dependencies as well.
+Install the dev dependencies if you plan on developing in the repository.

 pip install tox notebook -e '.[notebook-dependencies,dev]'